Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Results

 For antineutrinos, we observe a similar behavior, with the difference that the probability depends on whether the mass splittings become negative, enabling the MSW resonances to occur inside the SN at a given $z$, provided that adiabaticity holds.
 For large redshifts $z\gtrsim 0.75$, when adiabaticity is violated, the probability tends to the same value as for neutrinos.
 Finally, in the case that the ordering is inverted today, we find that the probabilities for neutrinos and antineutrinos similarly depend on which is the heaviest or lightest eigenstate when the adiabatic conditions are fulfilled, respectively.

-In Fig.~\ref{fig:flux_plots}, we present the resulting electron neutrino flux for the assumed parameters (blue), alongside the standard flux (white dashed line with orange shaded region indicating the uncertainty from the CCSN rate) and the unoscillated flux (orange dashed line).
+In Fig.~\ref{fig:flux_plots}, we present the resulting electron neutrino flux for the assumed parameters (blue), alongside the standard flux (white dashed line with orange shaded region indicating the uncertainty from different astrophysical sources, as described in Ref.~\cite{Kresse:2020nto}) and the unoscillated flux (orange dashed line).
 For neutrino energies $E_\nu \lesssim 10~\mathrm{MeV}$, the $\nu_e$ flux in the NO scenario resembles the unoscillated flux, reduced by a factor of $\sum_i |U_{ei}|^4 \sim 0.547$.
 This behavior is expected because the DSNB flux at these energies is dominated by neutrinos emitted at redshifts $z \gtrsim 1$.
 At such redshifts, the assumed mass variations imply that neutrino masses were negligible, and the primary effect is decoherence as neutrinos begin to oscillate.
 At higher neutrino energies, however, the $\nu_e$ flux deviates noticeably from both the unoscillated and standard DSNB fluxes.
 This deviation can be attributed to the dominance of the original $\nu_x$ flux in the standard DSNB flux at Earth, which arises due to the small value of $\theta_{13}$.
 Since the $\nu_x$ flux has a broader energy distribution, the $\nu_e$ flux at Earth exceeds the unoscillated flux for $E_\nu \gtrsim 15~\mathrm{MeV}$.
 In the mass-varying scenario, the oscillation probability is larger than $|U_{e3}|^2$, leading to a more significant contribution from the original $\nu_e$ flux at the neutrinosphere compared to the standard case.
-This alters the energy dependence of the flux at higher energies, reducing the flux below the region expected from the CCSN uncertainty, and modifying its power-law behavior.
-Such changes could be observable in future detections of the $\nu_e$ DSNB flux.
-To illustrate this energy-dependent behavior, Fig.~\ref{fig:flux_plots} includes an inset showing the ratio of the unoscillated and mass-varying $\nu_e$ fluxes to the standard case.
-This confirms the shift in the neutrino flux as a function of energy.
-A similar behavior is seen for the IO, with the main difference that the modified $\nu_e$ flux at higher energies lies within the CCSN uncertainty band up to energies of $E_\nu \gtrsim 35~{\rm MeV}$.
-The corresponding $\bar{\nu}_e$ flux does not change appreciably in the process, as explained in~\cite{deGouvea:2022dtw}.
+This alters the energy dependence of the flux at higher energies, and modifies its power-law behavior, although the modified flux still lies within the uncertainty region expected from different astrophysical sources.
+Such changes highlight the qualitative imprint of dynamic neutrino masses on the DSNB flux.
+Whether they can be observed depends critically on reducing the large astrophysical spectral-shape uncertainties, which at present dominate over the differences we illustrate.